 We now evaluate these expression for the choice (\ref{brokenpowerlaw}) of mass distribution.
-The function $B(d_L;z)$ can be computed by direct evaluation of the double integral in \eq{defofB}.\footnote{The computation can be performed very efficiently using importance sampling with respect to the distribution $\tilde{p}({\cal M}_1,{\cal M}_2;z)$. } The left panel of Fig.~\ref{fig:B_vs_dL}, on page~\pageref{fig:B_vs_dL} of the main text, shows the result for $B(d_L)\equiv B[d_L;z(d_L,H_0)]$, using the O2 strain sensitivity to compute the integral $I_{7/3}({\cal M}_{\rm tot})$ that enters in \eq{dHM1M2}, for a population of BBHs, using the reference values (\ref{mminbmax}), (\ref{gamma1gamma2}) in the mass distribution (\ref{brokenpowerlaw}), and setting $H_0=70\,\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$.
+The function $B(d_L;z)$ can be computed by direct numerical evaluation of the double integral in \eq{defofB}.\footnote{The computation can be performed very efficiently using importance sampling with respect to the distribution $\tilde{p}({\cal M}_1,{\cal M}_2;z)$.
+The need of this numerical step, together with the need of evaluating numerically $\beta(H_0)$ in \eq{betaH0fulldetectionmodel} or \eq{betaH0multiplicativeFull}, once obtained numerically $B(d_L;z)$, is the reason why we refer to this method as `semi-analytic', rather than just `analytic'.} The left panel of Fig.~\ref{fig:B_vs_dL}, on page~\pageref{fig:B_vs_dL} of the main text, shows the result for $B(d_L)\equiv B[d_L;z(d_L,H_0)]$, using the O2 strain sensitivity to compute the integral $I_{7/3}({\cal M}_{\rm tot})$ that enters in \eq{dHM1M2}, for a population of BBHs, using the reference values (\ref{mminbmax}), (\ref{gamma1gamma2}) in the mass distribution (\ref{brokenpowerlaw}), and setting $H_0=70\,\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$.
 First of all we see that, for $d_L$ smaller than a value $d_0$, $B(d_L)=1$.
-This is easily understood: with the mass distribution that we are using, the BBH which has the lowest SNR for a given distance is the lightest system in our distribution, $m_1=m_2=5.6\msun$, when it has the most unfavorable orientation, $\cos\iota =0$, so that $g(\cos\iota)$ attains its its minimum value of $1/4$.
+This is easily understood: with the mass distribution that we are using, the BBH which has the lowest SNR, for a given distance, is the lightest system in our distribution, $m_1=m_2=2.2\msun$, when it has the most unfavorable orientation, $\cos\iota =0$, so that $g(\cos\iota)$ attains its its minimum value of $1/4$.
 When $d_L$ is so small that even this system goes above the detection threshold, all the BBHs in our distribution are above threshold, so the function $f(x)$ in \eq{fofx} is always equal to one, and then also $B(d_L)=1$, since the mass distribution is normalized to one.
-From \eq{eq:pdetaveO}, the value of $d_0$ is therefore given by \be d_0=\frac{\sqrt{5}}{4}\, d_H(5.6\msun,5.6\msun)\, , \ee which, using the O2 strain sensitivity to compute $ d_H(m_1,m_2)$, gives $d_0\simeq 154.7\, {\rm Mpc}$.
+From \eq{eq:pdetaveO}, the value of $d_0$ is therefore given by \be d_0=\frac{\sqrt{5}}{4}\, d_H(2.2\msun,2.2\msun)\, , \ee which, using the O2 strain sensitivity to compute $ d_H(m_1,m_2)$, gives $d_0\simeq 71.69\, {\rm Mpc}$.